aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M03-Unit 5 Provision an ExpressRoute circuit.md

 ## Task 3: Deprovisioning an ExpressRoute circuit

+In this task, you will deprovisioning an ExpressRoute circuit, the goal is to deprovision an existing ExpressRoute circuit that is no longer needed or that you want to remove from your Azure environment

 If the ExpressRoute circuit service provider provisioning state is **Provisioning** or **Provisioned,** you must work with your service provider to deprovision the circuit on their side.
 Microsoft can continue to reserve resources and bill you until the service provider completes deprovisioning the circuit and notifies us.

 > **Note**: You must unlink all virtual networks from the ExpressRoute circuit before deprovisioning.
 If this operation fails, check whether any virtual networks are linked to the circuit.